Yes. You Should Get a Lawyer to Handle Your Expungement.

 You can represent yourself on your expungement case.
 But you shouldn't.
 If you're considering getting your record expunged but don't think you need a lawyer to do it, this article is for you.
 Before you dismiss this article as a self-serving business piece of fiction, hear me out.

 In a shock to absolutely no one, the expungement law as written by the legislature is clear as mud.
-There are different statutes used to expunge different types of criminal records, each with their own set of filing, service and evidence requirements.
+There are different statutes used to expunge different types of criminal records, each with its own set of filing, service and evidence requirements.
 These laws contain thousands of words setting forth dozens of restrictions, caveats, exceptions and legal requirements that all interplay with one another.
 An attorney can help you sift through all the nonsense and tell you very quickly whether your case qualifies for expungement and, if so, what you need to do to get it done.

 To confirm that you qualify, you'll want to gather as much documentation about your criminal record as possible.
 Some of these records are quite old and difficult to get your hands on.
 Your attorney would know how to request the appropriate records and from whom making the process much easier on you, and faster for everyone involved.